 Excel provides a number of ways to move around a sheet using the mouse and the keyboard.

-First let us create some sample text before we proceed.
+First of all, let us create some sample text before we proceed.
 Open a new excel sheet and type any data.
 We've shown a sample data in the screenshot.

 Moving with Mouse

 You can easily move the insertion point by clicking in your text anywhere on the screen.
-Sometime if sheet is big then you can not see a place where you want to move.
-In such situation you would have to use the scroll bars, as shown in the following screen shot:
+Sometime if the sheet is big then you cannot see a place where you want to move.
+In such situations, you would have to use the scroll bars, as shown in the following screen shot −

 You can scroll your sheet by rolling your mouse wheel, which is equivalent to clicking the up-arrow or down-arrow buttons in the scroll bar.

 Moving with Scroll Bars

 As shown in the above screen capture, there are two scroll bars: one for moving vertically within the sheet, and one for moving horizontally.
 Using the vertical scroll bar, you may −

 Move upward by one line by clicking the upward-pointing scroll arrow.